Taizan Maezumi: Biography

 Also in 1967, Maezumi began koan-study with Hakuun Yasutani, who had left the Soto-sect, completing kōan study under him and receiving his inka (dharma transmission) in 1970.
 He also did koan-study with lay teacher Koryū Osaka of the Shakamuni-kai, who studied koans with a Shingon-priest, receiving his inka in 1973.

 In 1975 Maezumi married his second wife, Martha Ekyo Maezumi, and later the couple had three children (his daughter Kyrie Maezumi is an actress).
 In 1976, Maezumi founded the non-profit Kuroda Institute for the Study of Buddhism and Human Values, promoting academic scholarship on Buddhist topics.
 The White Plum Asanga was also established during this period.
 His senior student Tetsugen Bernard Glassman opened the Zen Community of New York in 1979 with Maezumi's blessing and encouragement.
 Another student, John Daido Loori, acquired land in the Catskill Mountains of New York and in 1980 established Zen Mountain Monastery (ZMM) with Maezumi; Loori was installed as Abbot at ZMM in 1989.
 That following year Maezumi founded a summer retreat for the ZCLA called the Yokoji Zen Mountain Center, which today serves as a year-round residential and non-residential Zen training center.
-In 1984 another student, Dennis Merzel, left ZCLA to establish the Kanzeon Sangha, an international network practicing in the White Plum lineage.
+In 1984 another student, Dennis Merzel, left ZCLA to establish the Kanzeon.

 Maezumi publicly admitted he was an alcoholic in 1983, and sought treatment at the Betty Ford Center.
 This coincided with revelations that he had been having sexual relationships with some of his female followers at the Zen Center of Los Angeles despite being married to his wife, Martha Ekyo Maezumi, "including one of the recipients of his dharma transmission".
 According to Kirsten Mitsuyo Maezumi, this "caused the separation of my parents and was the reason my mother left the Zen Center of Los Angeles with my brother and [me] in 1983".

 Maezumi was forthcoming in admitting his mistakes and did not justify his behaviors.
 These events caused much turmoil in his school, and many students left as a result.
 Some members who stayed described themselves as forced to see Maezumi on a more human level, even seeing this period as a breakthrough for them, no longer deluded into thinking a teacher could be beyond imperfection.
 Both Bays and Tetsugen Bernard Glassman founded their own sanghas at this time.
 When remembering Maezumi, author David Chadwick had this to say: "I'd say he had an interesting mix of humility and arrogance.
 Mainly to me he'd seem arrogant at a distance, but close up he'd be right there with me not putting on any airs."